The Web Health

 Transverse abdominis

-The transversus abdominis comes from many points, including the back and the top of the pelvis and the bottom of the six ribs.
-The fruit is arranged in a horizontal line around the body in the apple or middle row.
-It is the abdominal muscle and its job is to support the spine.
+The transversus abdominis comes from many points, including the back the top of the pelvis, and the bottom of the six ribs.
+The fruit is arranged horizontally around the body in the apple or middle row.
+It is the abdominal muscle, and its job is to support the spine.

 When the transversus abdominis is engaged, the lower back musculature contracts to provide deep, segmental stability.